CNA (TV network): History

+1998: Background and launch

-Despite the economic recession the region was facing at the time, Mediacorp, then known as Television Corporation of Singapore (TCS) was suggesting the creation of a news channel (initially rumoured to be a business channel) in 1998.
+In 1998, despite the economic recession the region was facing at the time, Television Corporation of Singapore (TCS), the predecessor of Mediacorp, during a meeting of its executives, suggested the creation of a news channel (initially rumoured to be a business channel).
 Under the initially planned format, the channel was set to provide business news mirroring CNN and CNBC, with a tentative launch date of 1 January 1999.

 In October, TCS announced the name of the new service, Channel NewsAsia, and that its cost would be of $20 million in the first year, and $100 million at the long-term period of five years.
 With the then-upcoming launch of the channel, it was decided that all of Channel 5's current affairs programmes were to move to CNA, leaving only the main news (News 5 Tonight) with only one edition at 9:30pm.

 In a surprise move, one of its initial presenters, Christine Tan, left CNA ahead of its launch for CNBC Asia.
 Two further presenters had left CNA despite heavy promotion for its launch.
 The launch of the channel was still set to go as planned, but still aired promos featuring the resigned presenters during its test transmissions.
 The channel's initial slogan was "We know Asia".

 Channel NewsAsia launched on 1 March 1999, opening with a speech by Minister of Information and the Arts George Yeo at Raffles Place.
 Attending the ceremony were CNA staff, TCS executives and representatives from both media and business circles.
-Malaysia reacted to the channel's launch with a Malaysian answer owned by Astro.
-A few months after launch, in July 1999, jurisdiction of CNA was moved from TCS to the newly created MediaCorp News, in line with the renaming of SIM to Media Corporation of Singapore and the creation of "strategic business units".
+Woon Tai Ho become CNA's first vice-president.
+Malaysia reacted to the channel's launch with a new channel to be broadcast on Astro.
+A few months after launch, in July 1999, jurisdiction of CNA was moved from TCS to the newly created MediaCorp News, in line with the renaming of TCS's holding company, Singapore International Media, to Media Corporation of Singapore and the creation of "strategic business units".

 The channel initially focused on Singapore.
 It started to be distributed in other Asian countries and Australia by satellite on 28 September 2000, after a decision taken on 1 March, with the hopes of promoting it as a pan-Asian network.
 Public opinion was divided over its editorial independence, as the channel was touted as a government mouthpiece.
 In its early years, the channel had a strong emphasis on business news, but has deviated from the initial purpose and changed to a general news channel.